teaminkling/refresh-21/content/blog/jumpingbeans-week-17-5412.md

       src = "img/video-placeholder.png"
       href = "/blog/jumpingbeans-week-17-5412"
       alt = "ThankEgg"
-      stretch = "cover"
+      caption = "This submission contains a video.
+Please view the <a href=\"/blog/jumpingbeans-week-17-5412\">full post</a> to see it!" stretch = "cover"
 +++

 {{< fancybox path="img/jumpingbeans/2021-04-25+84c5a519a0e467be74e0fc147a1e1b0e.mp4" file="img/jumpingbeans/2021-04-25+84c5a519a0e467be74e0fc147a1e1b0e.mp4" caption="Placeholder thumbnail for a video work." >}}
+<p style="text-align: center">The above is an MP4 video link.
+Please click it to view the video!</p>

 Week 17: **The 4 R's: Finale**.
 This art was lovingly created using: **video**.